reza-rahim/redis-enterprise-argocd/README.md

-# Redis Enterprise (RE) GitOps-Style Automated Deployment with ArgoCD
+# Redis Enterprise (RE) GitOps-Style Automated Deployment with ArgoCD on K8/Openshift

 This guide outlines a GitOps-style, fully automated deployment of **two Redis Enterprise (RE) clusters** — one in the **north** and one in the **south** — using **ArgoCD** on **Kubernetes or OpenShift** environments.
 The primary objective is to shift all manual operations to the *initial setup phase*, so that once the automation begins, there are no intermediate manual steps required.